vizzuhq/ipyvizzu-story/CONTRIBUTING.md

 #### Testing

-The ipyvizzu-story project is tested with `unittest` testing framework and .
+The ipyvizzu-story project is tested with `unittest` testing framework.

 Run the `test` make target to install ipyvizzu-story into your virtual environmnt and run the tests.